mgysel/DIMY/README.md

 python3 DIMY.py
 ```

-Please replace the text `<broadcast>` with an accessible ip address of the client you wish to have the device make "contact" with.

 Note that if you intend to use the raspberry pi as another client and you are connecting the client to the raspberry pi via the raspberry pi's network, you can comment out `server.sendto(share_bytes, ('<broadcast>', 37025))` and uncomment the line directly beneath it (`# server.sendto(share_bytes, ('192.168.4.255', 37025))`).
 This should result in the code looking like:

 ```python